When will grades be posted?

 Can I choose a non-graded option for my courses?

-An incomplete grade reflects that a student has not completed the work for a class by the end of the semester in which the student was enrolled for the course.
-An incomplete grade allows the professor to grant the student additional time to complet the work for a course which has a final paper.
-An incomplete can only be taken for a paper course (exam courses are not eligible for an incomplete grade).
+Occasionally a professor will determine that good cause exists to grant a student an “incomplete” grade.
+Incomplete grades are only available in courses where the final assessment is a paper and where the student has already completed a substantial portion of that paper.
+Exam courses are not eligible for an incomplete grade.
 When a student takes an incomplete grade in a course, an "I" will appear on the student's transcript instead of a letter grade.
 Once the final grade has been submitted, a notation is made on the transcript to indicate that the incomplete grade was removed and the letter grade replaced an "I" (incomplete) grade.
 This notation cannot be removed.